DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 T2 Aug 24, 2026 · Things break loudly

-A piece of the actual kompromat lands in opposition lawyers' hands, via an allied intelligence service.
-Three to nine named senior officials.
-The compromise stops being inferred and starts being documented.
+A piece of the actual kompromat — not a rumor, the actual material — landed in opposition lawyers' hands through an allied intelligence service.
+3–9 named senior officials.
+The compromise stopped being inferential and became documentary.

 Visible-compromise threshold: fully tripped

-Coalition starts cracking around the edges.
-Cabinet defections begin.
-The NORTHCOM commander gets fired for refusing to deploy troops domestically.
-A small "constitutional caucus" forms inside the president's own party.
+Coalition cracking around the edges.
+Cabinet defections began.
+The NORTHCOM commander was fired for refusing to deploy US troops on US soil.
+A "Constitutional Caucus" of 22–42 non-compromised conservatives started forming inside the regime's own party.

 Cabinet defections during the turn